workingj/LEARN/Git&GitHub.md

 Examining logs, diffs and object information

-- `git log` show the commit history for the currently active branch
+- `git log` show all commits in the current branch’s history
+- `git log --oneline` show all commits less verbose
 - `git log branchB..branchA` show the commits on branchA that are not on branchB
 - `git log --follow [file]` show the commits that changed file, even across renames
 - `git diff branchB...branchA` show the diff of what is in branchA that is not in branchB